Help for Oily Skin

 Oily skin obviously becomes maddening when too much oil is produced.
 This causes pores to become enlarged as they’re stretched beyond capacity to handle the amounts of oil being generated.
 It gets worse as the pore lining thickens, which blocks oil from getting to skin’s surface, resulting in blackheads and white bumps.
 (1)

 One myth to bust: Oily skin does not age less than dry skin.
 Oily skin may look less wrinkled because it is often less dry, but the cause of wrinkles is not something oily skin can stop or change.
 (2)

 Caring for Oily Skin

-The first step in caring for oily skin is to assess your current skincare routine.
+The first step in caring for oily skin is to assess your current skin care routine.
 Using products with drying or harsh ingredients may make your skin feel less oily, at least initially, but in the long run, using such ingredients only makes matters worse.
-Here’s what you need to kick out of your skincare routine.
+Here’s what you need to kick out of your skin care routine.
+(3)

 Products that make your skin tingle (such as menthol, mint, and eucalyptus) actually upset skin.
 Tingling is just one way your skin is telling you it is hurting, and that cumulative damage will end up causing more problems.

 Products that contain pore-clogging or emollient ingredients can exacerbate oiliness.
 As a general rule, ingredients that keep bar products in solid form (such as bar soaps or stick foundations), or that are present in emollient lotions and creams are likely to clog pores and look greasy on your skin.
 Instead of using creams or thick formulas, consider using only liquids, weightless serums, fluid lotions, or feather light gels.